WE ARE EXTREMELY HAPPY TO BE QUEBEC'S LONG DISTANCE TRIATHLON CHAMPIONSHIPS.

 All finishers will receive a finisher's medal and will be able to print a certificate after the race.
-Plaques are awarded to all winners (top 3) in each age group.
-Special plaques are given to the top three overall male and female athletes.
+Top overall male and female will receive a plaque.

 Meals are served in the big white tent.
 Please remember that you swim, bike, run and then you eat - in that order!

 The Athletes' Quarters have been fully renovated in 2016 with new washrooms and showers.
 These facilities are opened to all athletes.